mjamin200/Deep-Learning/Project/README.md

 - `G2.ipynb`: Notebook for training generator G2
 - `utility.py`: Utility functions for BERT classifier
 - `utilityG.py`: Utility functions for GAN-BERT

-Got it, I have updated the acknowledgement section with the complete name and details of the paper referenced:

-# GAN-BERT for Text Classification

 ## Acknowledgements
 We refer to the paper 'GAN-BERT for Automated Essay Scoring' by Griffin Holt and Theodore Kanell from Stanford University (CS224N course) for implementing the generator networks G1 and G2.